[Moderate revision–posted 7/3/24 (replaces 9/29/22 edition)]

 a.
 The nomination of a professor for the designation “Horn Distinguished Professor” is made by a department chair, Horn Distinguished Professor, or dean.
 Nominations from department chairs and Horn Distinguished Professors should be forwarded to the dean of the college in which the nominee holds professorial status.
 In the case of faculty who hold appointments split between more than one college, the dean of either college may oversee the nomination and evaluation process.
 Self-nominations are not allowed.
 Nominees not selected will be eligible for re-nomination one calendar year after notice of non-selection.
 Nominees not selected may be re-nominated without prejudice.

 b.
 The dean of each college shall appoint a committee to evaluate nominees from the college.
 The committees shall consist of at least three distinguished members of the Texas Tech faculty holding the rank of professor, one of whom must be a Horn Distinguished Professor.
 Those eligible for selection to this committee need not be in the same college as the nominee.
 The nominee shall be notified of her/his nomination and approve the preparation of her/his nomination dossier.
-The nominee must submit a list (to include electronic addresses) of 20 names of prominent scholars or other persons qualified to evaluate the nominee's professional qualifications and suitability for award of a Horn Distinguished Professorship.
+The nominee must submit a list (to include electronic addresses) of 20 names of prominent scholars or other persons qualified to evaluate the nominees professional qualifications and suitability for award of a Horn Distinguished Professorship.
+It is recommended that a significant majority, if not all, of the identified scholars be professors, named professors, or distinguished professors from institutions of a rank matching or exceeding that of Texas Tech in the candidates discipline.
+Other qualified people may include high-ranking governmental officials or highly distinguished individuals from the private sector.
 From this list, the dean must obtain three external letters of evaluation and shall make these letters available to the college evaluation committee.
-Examples of supporting evidence for selection as a Horn Distinguished Professor and the nominee's complete dossier shall be provided to each individual who is asked to submit an evaluation letter.
+Examples of supporting evidence for selection as a Horn Distinguished Professor and the nominees CV shall be provided to each individual who is asked to submit an evaluation letter.
 The college evaluation committee votes anonymously, and the votes are recorded on a ballot sheet (see attachment), which becomes part of the nomination dossier.
 Voters may submit anonymous comments separate from the ballots.
-The dean will write a letter indicating her/his support of the nomination.
-With the concurrence of the nominee, the nomination dossiers are forwarded to the PSVP with the dean's letter, ballot sheet, and the three external letters for further evaluation.
-The PSVP will solicit the17 additional evaluation letters.
-The dean will bring to the attention of the PSVP any deviation from objective consideration of the nominee, as outlined in this OP
+The dean will write a letter indicating her/his support of the nomination and include a list of members of the college evaluation committee.
+With the concurrence of the nominee, the nomination dossiers are forwarded to the PSVP with the deans letter, ballot sheet, and the three external letters for further evaluation.
+The dean will inform the PSVP of any deviation from objective consideration of the nominee, as outlined in this OP.

 3. Eligibility and Criteria for Selection